 According to FEMA records, there are no repetitive loss properties in the Town of Glen.
 As of December 31, 2022, 2 policies were in force.
 The Town of Glen had a total of 2 claims totaling \$181,539 in losses for all NFIP-insured structures.
-It should be noted that according to FEMA data there are 220 structures within the 100-year flood plain (including homes in Fultonville).
+It should be noted that according to FEMA data there are 220 structures within the 100-year flood plain and 116 structures in the 500-year flood plain (including homes in Fultonville).